nwnxee/unified/Plugins/NoStack/README.md

 This is a quick fix, if you want to control each of the scripted effect types you will need to unpack the effect, set a valid spellId and use the
 `SetSpellBonusType()` function to set the bonus for that spellId.
 The spellId has to be a valid spell, so either reuse one of the existing spells that don't give a bonus effect (i.e. healing or damaging spells) or add a dummy spell to your spells.2da.

+### NWNX_NOSTACK_IGNORE_SUPERNATURAL_INNATE
+Set this value to true if you want to ignore your stacking rules for Supernatural Innate effects.
+This is the type of effect used in the
+Race, SkillRanks and Feat plugins.